ClemensGugerbauer/WMC-VR-in-the-Future/README.md

 Wir schreiben eine Website über Virtual Reality, wie es sich entwickeln könnte, was für einen Nutzen man draus ziehen könnte, usw. weiteres ist noch nicht geplant.

 1. Projekt Purpose:
 Create a Website about VR in our future.
-In that website we will describe what possibilities are possible in the future and how VR works at the moment.
+In that website we will describe what will be in the future and how VR works at the moment.
 2. Target user:
 Basically, anyone who wants to know about VR and its possibilities
 3. Team members: